Ironsides/ironsides/CONTRIBUTING.md

 Ironsides forms are written using [Common Form markup](https://commonform.github.io), a plain-text format for form contracts, with the help of [cftemplate](https://www.npmjs.com/packages/cftemplate), a lightweight preprocessor that lets us distribute and compose Common Forms via [npm](https://www.npmjs.com).
 All the form files are plain-text `.cftemplate` files.
 The repository uses [Travis CI](https://travis-ci.org) to check forms for technical errors and build Microsoft Word documents for releases.
 Tagged releases are "deployed" to GitHub releases and Google Drive.
 The best way to learn to type form contracts in Common Form is to open the `.cftemplate` file for the form you want to change in a text editor, like [Atom](http://atom.io) or Notepad.

 Please send pull requests from topic branches based on the current `master` branch.
 If you have any questions about Common Form or how Ironsides documents are built, feel free to open an Issue or mention your question in your Pull Request.
-The maintainer of Ironsides is the principal author of Common Form, and many contributors are also involved in both projects.
+The facilitator of Ironsides is the principal author of Common Form, and many contributors are also involved in both projects.

 ### Google Drive